wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 For example, `{ "status": { "$in": ["PENDING", "DONE"] } }`
 matches all entities where status is `"PENDING"` or `"DONE"`.

-The operators specified below are supported.
+The operators specified below can be supported.
+See your specific API for information on supported filter options.

 #### Comparison operators